 Go all out with white

-Commiting to an all-white kitchen design may seem a little extreme, but as this Harvey Jones kitchen demonstrates, it can help even the most fussy of layouts feel minimal and calm.
+Commiting to an all-white kitchen design may seem a little extreme, but as this Harvey Jones kitchen (above) demonstrates, it can help even the most fussy of layouts feel minimal and calm.
 The combination of white walls, cabinetry and work surfaces here helps the irregular shape of the island and wall cabinetry, and the supporting pillar, not monopolise the design of the kitchen.

 Image: Kitchen by Blakes London.
 Photo: Malcolm Menzies

 A simple, all-white palette for cabinetry, walls and worktops leaves room for a statement accent to complete the look.
 Brass is a huge interiors trend and makes for a great partner for white thanks to its warm metallic colour.
 This Blakes London kitchen goes one step further and uses a statement stone with beautiful marbling to complement the brassware and trims.